ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### Nightbane Armor

-Created for those fighting the foulest of undead, this white-dyed suit of bigandine grants you resistance to any damage inflicted by undead.
+This white-dyed suit of bigandine was created for those fighting the foulest of undead.

+#### Attunement Bonus

+Resistance to any damage inflicted by undead.

 ### Nightsinger

-This fashionable dark blue leather jerkin acts as [glamored studded leather](https://www.dndbeyond.com/magic-items/glamoured-studded-leather).
+This fashionable dark blue leather fancy jerkin acts as [glamored studded leather](https://www.dndbeyond.com/magic-items/glamoured-studded-leather).

+#### Attunement Bonus

 - Advantage on all stealth checks.

-#### Attunement Bonus

-- Advantage on death saving throws.
-- Resistance to radiant damage.

 ### Phoenix Breastplate